maekawatoshiki/rucc/README.md

 # rucc

-- rucc is a tiny & toy C ompiler implemented in Rust
+- rucc is a tiny & toy C compiler implemented in Rust
-- this compiler is developing to leran Rust(for me)
+- developing to leran Rust(for me)

 # requirements